How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 Defining scope in the tax & accounting industry is an innate challenge.

-The good news is this industry has been around for a long time.
+However, the good news is this industry has been around for a long time.

 What happens if you get full control over the scope for every client?

-- You can easily add services to an engagement without arguing with the client.
+• You can easily add services to an engagement without arguing with the client.

-- You can attract clients that respect you as a professional and block clients that want to take advantage of you.
+• As a result, you can attract clients that respect you as a professional and block clients that want to take advantage of you.

-So how do you solve scope creep in your practice?
+So, how do you solve scope creep in your practice?

 We want to give you The Scope Enforcer Blueprint©.